 President & Executive Director

-Stewart Kwoh was named a MacArthur Foundation Fellow in June 1998.
-He is the first Asian American attorney and human rights activist to receive this highly prestigious recognition, often referred to as a "genius" grant.
+Kwoh is a nationally recognized leader and expert in race relations, Asian American studies, nonprofit organizations and philanthropies, civil rights, and legal services.
+He was named a MacArthur Foundation Fellow in 1998, becoming the first Asian American attorney and human rights activist to receive this highly prestigious recognition, often referred to as the “genius grant.”

 Kwoh earned his bachelor’s degree from University of California, Los Angeles and his J.D. from the UCLA School of Law.
 He teaches at the university’s Asian American Studies Department, and has been an instructor at UCLA School of Law.
 He is a past expert in residence at UC Berkeley School of Law, and has two honorary doctorates from Williams College and Suffolk School of Law.